How to Find the Best Gut-Friendly Protein Powder

 This is particularly true for casein protein, which forms a gel-like substance in your stomach that slows down digestion.

-Avoid Protein Concentrates and Isolates
+🚫 Avoid Protein Concentrates and Isolates

-Most protein supplements are made from protein concentrates and isolates, which have been mechanically and/or chemically stripped of everything but the protein.
+Most protein supplements are made from one or both of these ultra-processed protein sources, which have been mechanically and/or chemically stripped of everything but the protein.

 This includes the enzymes, fiber, and other natural digestive aids that help your gut break them down.

-You therefore do not digest them in the same way that it does whole foods, which can affect your gut health.
+You therefore do not digest them in the same way that you do whole foods, which could affect your gut health.

-In fact, studies show that regularly eating protein concentrates and isolates can disrupt your gut microbiome and cause the formation of toxic byproducts in your gut.
+Studies show that regularly eating protein concentrates and isolates might disrupt your gut microbiome and cause the formation of toxic byproducts in your gut (Nutrients, 2018; Mol Nutr Food Res, 2024).

 What Does ‘Gut-Friendly’ Mean?